7h30th3r0n3/Evil-M5Core2/README.md

 - Activate the BadUSB mode from the menu and select the script to execute or change the layout.
 - 20 Scripts are provided but you can add more.
 **Caution:** Use responsibly and ensure you have permission before executing any scripts.

----

-## NEW ! from v1.2.8 : Skimmer Detector !!!
-### Detect Bluetooth-based skimmers with ease!

-The Skimmer Detector feature helps identify potential Bluetooth-based skimmers by scanning for common Bluetooth modules such as HC-03, HC-05, and HC-06.
-While detection does not guarantee the presence of a skimmer, it's a useful tool for identifying suspicious devices.

-**How it works:**
-- Initiate a Bluetooth scan from the device.
-- View a list of detected devices with their IDs and signal strength.
-- If a suspicious device is near an alert appear.

-**Note:** Detection of a device does not necessarily mean it is a skimmer, but caution is advised.

 ## All Evil-M5Project Features
 - **WiFi Network Scanning**: Identify and display nearby WiFi networks.